distribution/distribution/docs/deploying.md

   pushed, but are always fetched from their authorized location.
 This is fine for internet-connected hosts, but not in an air-gapped set-up.

-  In Docker 17.06 and higher, you can configure the Docker daemon to allow pushing non-distributable layers to private registries, in this scenario.
+  You can configure the Docker daemon to allow pushing non-distributable layers to private registries.
   **This is only useful in air-gapped set-ups in the presence of non-distributable images, or in extremely bandwidth-limited situations.**
   You are responsible for ensuring that you are in compliance with the terms of